uadmin/uadmin-docs/dapi/disabled_functions.rst

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/dapi/disabled_functions.html#disabled-functions

-APIDisabledSchemer is an interface that contains the method APIDisabledSchema with the type of func(\*http.Request) bool.
-If the value is true, the user will not have permission access to read the full schema of the model using the dAPI schema method.
+APIDisabledSchemer is an interface for models to disable access to schema function in dAPI.

 Type: